OPS-E2E-PPE/VBA-Docs/api/Access.Application.AccessError.md

 ## Remarks

-You can use the **AccessError** method to return the descriptive string associated with a Microsoft Access or DAO error when the error hasn't actually occurred, but you cannot use it for ADO errors.
+Use the **AccessError** method to return the descriptive string associated with a Microsoft Access or DAO error when the error hasn't actually occurred, but you cannot use it for ADO errors.

-You can use the Visual Basic **Raise** method to raise a Visual Basic error.
+Use the Visual Basic **Raise** method to raise a Visual Basic error.
 After you've raised the error, you can determine its associated descriptive string by reading the **Description** property of the **Err** object.

 You can't use the **Raise** method to raise a Microsoft Access or DAO error.
 However, you can use the **AccessError** method to return the descriptive string associated with these errors, without having to generate the error.

-You can use the **AccessError** method to return a descriptive string from within a form's **Error** event.
+Use the **AccessError** method to return a descriptive string from within a form's **Error** event.

 If the Microsoft Access error has occurred, you can return the descriptive string by using either the **AccessError** method or the **Description** property of the Visual Basic **Err** object.